leon332157/leon332157.github.io/content/writeups/umass-ctf-2025/vecwhymm/index.md

 Assuming you reached this point, you may see the assembly as such:
 ![hash1](hash1.png)

-This sequence will multiply the packed unsigned longs in `ymm0`, the first chunks from what I can tell breaks down the packed values into smaller `xmm` registers, then it uses the constant in `xmm2` to `VectorMultiplyDoubleQuadword`, this will return an unsigned 128bit value in `xmm4`, which is then added to some mask in `xmm5`.
+This sequence will multiply the packed unsigned longs in `ymm0`, the first chunks from what I can tell breaks down the packed values into smaller `xmm` registers.
+Then it uses the constant in `xmm2` to `VectorMultiplyDoubleQuadword`, reference the instruction [here](https://www.felixcloutier.com/x86/pmuludq).
+We need to perform a 64x64bit multiplication, but the instruction only does 32 bit packed multiplication.
+So the compiler actually needs to break the 64bit unsigned longs into smaller chunks to use the vpmuldq function which are the `vpsllq` and `vpsrlq` instructions you see.
+In the end, it uses `vpaddq` to add back the lower bits.
+In all, it computes `((a_hi * b_lo + a_lo * b_hi) << 32) + (a_lo * b_lo)`, which is the same idea as a scalar 64bit multiplication.
 I believe there are some LLVM optimizations here that I don't fully understand, but it is cool!

 Now the rotation function: